sleski/wykop-bot/README.md

 # wykop-bot
-Wykop Bot will do really great stuff.
+Wykop-Bot will do really great stuff.